DIANNA HARDY, OFFICIAL WEBSITE

 • Book Trailers & Video Interviews

-British English words & Slang
+British English Words & Slang

 For the most part, my characters are British, and my books are set in the UK, so I use British spelling and grammar in my stories.
 Below is a list of BrEng words I use and their meanings - some of it may be British slang.
 I don't always use these words, and we also use a lot of Americanisms here nowadays with the influence of modern pop culture, but hopefully you'll find this list useful.
 I add things as I think of them, in no particular order, and it may be that you are already familiar with some of them as you use them across the pond too :)